replicatedhq/replicated-field-labs/instruqt/support-cli/03-collect-support-bundle/assignment.md

 ![supportcli-kubectl-broken1](../assets/supportcli-kubectl-broken1.png)

-Rather than diagnosing using kubectl, follow the steps to analysing using the troubleshoot.io tools..
+Rather than diagnosing using kubectl, follow the steps to analyse using the troubleshoot.io tools.

 ### 2. Support Bundle Collection